MeganMFisher/reviewByWeek/week4 - beautify/day3Answers.md

-//** Relationships:
-  // -one to many relationship
-  // -parent to child relationship

 // What is a foreign key?

     //FOREIGN KEY: It is a key not from this table it is a key from another table therefore it is foreign and will reference another table.
 Often the primary key of the other table will be the reference to the second table as the foreign key.
 This takes planning and thinking ahead in your application.
 How you plan your database tables and their relationships between each other.